squirrels-analytics/squirrels-analytics.github.io/blog/2024-12-09-1brc-postgres.md

 - **26x faster query performance** on 1 billion rows without changing the PostgreSQL query
 - Simple incremental updates with zero-downtime refreshes

-I have no doubt that the PostgreSQL table could be tuned for better performance, but a developer's time is too valuable to spend on that... especially when most improvements on the PostgreSQL database or table are not that ground-breaking.
-On the other hand, Squirrels is able to provide massive performance improvements with minimal effort!
+While it is possible to optimize the PostgreSQL table for better performance, it often requires significant time and effort with only modest gains.
+In contrast, using Squirrels can achieve substantial performance improvements with minimal effort.

 In Part 2, we'll explore dynamic parameterized queries that change based on user input for date ranges, and demonstrate how to join results from multiple databases and unstructured data from S3 in a single API request!